 Why should you choose veneers?

-They can be made to match the exact color and contour of the natural teeth.
-Anyone who looks at you smile would never know that you have got a restoration, unless you tell them.
+- They can be made to match the exact color and contour of the natural teeth.
+Anyone who looks at your smile would never know that you have got a restoration unless you tell them.

-They do not require the removal of a large amount of natural tooth tissues, as in the case of crowns.
+- They do not require the removal of a large number of natural tooth tissues, as in the case of crowns.

 Get in touch with us by calling 630-897-1300 or scheduling an online appointment to know more about veneers.